19hours/sg-statutes/Acts/Income Tax Act.md

 (7) Subsection (6) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to —

-(a) any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2008; and
+(a) any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2008;

 (b) any discount derived from any qualifying debt securities which mature within one year from the date of issue of those securities and issued during the period from 27th February 2004 to 31st December 2008; and